 Our business rules are pretty intuitive and simple:

-The Fastly Code of Conduct is ten short statements that set out the expectations for how Fastly employees work and represent Fastly.
-And while this Code of Ethics and Business Conduct is a fresh look for our conduct and ethical expectations, we think these ten statements are worthy of living on as one of our Company polices:
+The Fastly Code of Conduct is ten short statements that set out the expectations for how Fastly personnel work and represent Fastly.
+And while this Code of Ethics and Business Conduct is a fresh look for our conduct and ethical expectations, we think these ten statements are worthy of living on as one of our Company policies:

 We take our company policies seriously because they keep our colleagues, customers, suppliers, and partners safe.
 That’s why anyone who works for Fastly, or with Fastly, must follow our ethical and legal guidelines.
 This includes employees, contractors, consultants, partners, suppliers, agents, volunteers, and representatives.

-At the heart of the matter, if you disregard or violate Fastly’s policies, you could be putting the company and our employees at risk.
-Any violation will have serious consequences, including possible dismissal.
+At the heart of the matter, if you disregard or violate Fastly’s policies, you could be putting the company, our employees and third parties with whom we do business at risk.
+Any violation will have serious consequences, including possible termination.
 Certain violations may even need to be handled by legal authorities for investigation and prosecution.

 All reports, including those about executive team members, are taken seriously and will follow a chain of command.
-Each investigation starts with our VP of People or The Office of the General Counsel, may be escalated to the Chief Executive Officer, and could end up with our Board of Directors or the Audit Committee if necessary.
+Each investigation starts with our most senior Human Resources officer or VP of People or The Office of the General Counsel, may be escalated to the Chief Executive Officer, and could end up with our Board of Directors or the Audit Committee if necessary.

-If the action violates our policies, the committee will decide the appropriate disciplinary measure — which can include actions as severe as a suspension, reduction of salary, demotion, or termination.
+If the action violates our policies, Fastly will decide the appropriate disciplinary measure — which can include actions as severe as a suspension, reduction of salary, demotion, or termination.

 Speaking up shows that you care.
 Please know that we don’t tolerate retaliation against anyone who reports a potential violation or raises a concern.

-We are an equal opportunity employer and make our employment decisions based on performance, merit, qualifications, abilities, and the needs of our business.
+We are an equal opportunity employer and make our employment decisions based on performance, merit, qualifications, abilities, the needs of our business, and other permissible non-discriminatory factors.

 We have a zero tolerance policy for discrimination or harassment, and are committed to providing a safe work environment for all.
 This means no discrimination against applicants or employees based on race, color, religion, national origin, gender identity or expression, gender, sex, sexual orientation, age, pregnancy, disability, veteran status, marital or family status, or any other classification protected by applicable law.
 Fastly does not tolerate discriminatory remarks, jokes, verbal abuse, physical intimidation or violence, or any other behavior that may be associated with creating a hostile work environment.
 We do not tolerate unwelcome, unsolicited sexual advances or harassment against anyone.